jankor/react-copilot-autocomplete/README.md

 ## as : string - input | textarea
 #### Default value: `input`
-Select the html element to render: input or textarea are supported
+Select the html element to render: input or textarea are supported.
+Cannot be used in combination with asChild.

 ## asChild : boolean
 #### Default value: `false`
+Change the default rendered element for the one passed as a child, merging their props and behavior.
 Use this when you want to pass custom input or textarea (eg one from a UI library).
 Keep in mind to spread props and forward ref of the custom element.
 You can learn more about the concept from radix documentation: https://www.radix-ui.com/primitives/docs/guides/composition

 ## autocompleteEnabled : boolean